Why is Georgetown University implementing the new classification program?

 No. There was no direct grade mapping from the old classification structure to the new structure.
 In fact, direct mapping was not possible as there are fewer grades in the new structure.
 Instead, all positions were evaluated and placed into the new structure based on the nature of the position.

-at if I disagree with my classification?
+What if I disagree with my classification?

 Employees who believe their positions are incorrectly classified should contact their managers and Client Services Partner.
 The Client Services Partner and the compensation team will work with the supervisor/manager to determine if there exists sufficient basis to re-assess the position’s classification.
 Re-assessed positions will only be reclassified when there exists sufficient justification to do so.